alokinho1/dotfiles/README.md

 # 🌱 alokinho's Dotfiles

 This repo contains symlinked config files managed with custom scripts and includes an automated Git sync setup using `systemd`.
 Designed for a minimal and efficient dotfile workflow on Linux (tested on Arch-based systems).
+Very similar to GNU Stow

 ---